karanjainkj021201/E-Commerce-Application/README.md

 # Karan Commerce — E-Commerce Microservices Application

+Video demo attached with repo (Not End to End)

 Karan Commerce is a complete learning and portfolio project that demonstrates how an e-commerce application can be built using independent Spring Boot microservices, Kafka events, Keycloak authentication, an API Gateway, and an Angular frontend.

 The application supports: